 Pedro Azagra Blázquez.
 Mr. Azagra Blázquez has served as Chief Executive Officer of Avangrid since May 29, 2022, and previously served as the Chief Development Officer of Iberdrola from 2008 until his appointment as Avangrid Chief Executive Officer.
 Prior to his appointment as Chief Development Officer, Mr. Azagra Blázquez served as Iberdrola's Director of Strategy.
 He has also served as Professor of Corporate Finance and Mergers and Acquisitions at Universidad Pontificia de Comillas, in Madrid, Spain, since 1998.
 Mr. Azagra Blázquez formerly served on the board of directors of Siemens Gamesa Renewable Energy, S.A.
 He earned a business degree and a law degree from Universidad Pontificia de Comillas and an M.B.A. from the University of Chicago.
 Mr. Azagra Blázquez served as a member of Avangrid's Board since 2019 and previously served as a member of the Board from 2014 until 2018.
-In addition, Mr. Azagra Blázquez serves as a member of the board of directors and m.B.A.
+In addition, Mr. Azagra Blázquez serves as a member of the board of directors of the board from 2014 until 2018.
+In addition, Mr. Azagra Blázquez serves as a member of the board of directors of Neoenergia, S.A., a member of the Iberdrola group of companies listed on the São Paulo Stock Exchange.